collinglass/tinywm/README.md

 ```
 $ sudo cp tinywm-session /usr/bin/
-$ sudo chmod a+x /usr/bin/tinywm
+$ sudo chmod a+x /usr/bin/tinywm-session
 ```

 tinwm-session preloads a terminal and then runs the go binary.
 Build the binary and move it to /usr/bin/.
+On Ubuntu, `go build` may throw `fatal error: X11/Xlib.h: No such file or directory`.
+Do `sudo apt-get install libx11-dev` to add Xlib.h .

 ```
 $ go build
-$ sudo mv tinywm /usr/bin/tinywm
+$ sudo mv tinywm /usr/bin/
 $ sudo chmod a+x /usr/bin/tinywm
 ```